T1 League: Play-in

 The fourth and fifth seeds play the best-of-three play-in series.
 The fourth seed is awarded a one-win advantage.
 The winner can qualify the semifinals series.
+The 2024 play-in series was cancelled.

 Semifinals

 The winner of play-in series and the top three seeds play the best-of-five semifinals series.
 Due to the COVID-19 pandemic in Taiwan, the 2022 semifinals series changed to best-of-three series.

 Finals

 The winners of the semifinals series play the best-of-seven finals series.
 Due to the COVID-19 pandemic in Taiwan, the 2022 finals series changed to best-of-five series.